Complexity Hierarchies Beyond Elementary: A Short Catalogue

 \subsubsection{Unreliable Counter Machines.}

-A \emph{lossy counter machine} (LCM) is syntactically a Minsky machine, but its operational semantics are different: its counter values can decrease nondeterministically at any moment during execution. \begin{problem}[LCM]{Lossy Counter Machines Reachability} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A lossy counter machine $M$ and a configuration $\sigma$. \item[question:] Is $\sigma$ reachable in $M$ with lossy semantics? \item[reference:] \citet{phs-mfcs2010}, by a direct reduction from $F_\omega$-bounded Minsky machines.
-The first proofs were given independently by \citet{urquhart99} and \citet{phs-IPL2002}. \item[comment:] Hardness also holds for terminating LCMs, for coverability in Reset or Transfer Petri nets, and for reachability in counter machines with incrementing errors. \end{description} \end{problem}
+A \emph{lossy counter machine} (LCM) is syntactically a Minsky machine, but its operational semantics are different: its counter values can decrease nondeterministically at any moment during execution.
+See \autoref{sub-lcm} for details. \begin{problem}[LCM]{Lossy Counter Machines Reachability} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A lossy counter machine $M$ and a configuration $\sigma$. \item[question:] Is $\sigma$ reachable in $M$ with lossy semantics? \item[lower bound:] \citet{phs-mfcs2010}, by a direct reduction from $F_\omega$-bounded Minsky machines.
+The first proofs were given independently by \citeauthor{urquhart99} in~\citeyear{urquhart99}~\citep{urquhart99} and \citeauthor{phs-IPL2002} in~\citeyear{phs-IPL2002}~\citep{phs-IPL2002}. \item[upper bound:] Length function theorem for Dickson's Lemma. \item[comment:] Completeness also holds for terminating LCMs (meaning that every computation starting from the initial configuration terminates), coverability in Reset or Transfer Petri nets, and for reachability in \emph{gainy} counter machines, where counter values can increase nondeterministically. \end{description} \end{problem}